decal/werdlists/README.md

 original hand-crafted contents, verification/management scripts, expanded concepts, etc.
 `SecLists` is maintained by my colleague and co-worker at [IOActive](https://ioactive.com "IOActive"), [Daniel Miessler](https://danielmiessler.com "Daniel Miessler").

-## Description of the Repository Directory Hierarchy
+## Description of the Repository Directory Hierarchy :nut_and_bolt:

 The `scripts` folder consists of shell scripts used for repository maintenance.
 All scripts use bash syntax and some data files were generated with a script.